-The SYK model admits simplifications when taking $N\rightarrow\infty$ and $q\rightarrow\infty$ keeping the ratio $\lambda_{\text{SYK}}=2q^2/N$ fixed, which is often referred to as double scaled SYK (DSSYK). \item \textbf{Tensor networks:} A tensor network is a graphical representation of a quantum state~\cite{Cirac:2020obd}.
-The network consists of basic units, called \emph{tensors}, that are multilinear maps.
-A tensor's inputs and outputs, labeled by indices, represent quantum degrees of freedom.
-To evaluate a tensor network, one \emph{contracts} the tensors, summing over indices.
-Tensor networks are useful, e.g., in variational studies of ground states.
-Also, using tensor networks, one can bound entanglement entropies in a simple, graphical manner.

-An important type of tensor network is the \emph{multiscale entanglement renormalization ansatz} (MERA)~\cite{Vidal:2007hda}.
-MERA efficiently approximates scale-invariant quantum systems' ground states.
-A continuous version (cMERA) has been proposed to approximate free CFTs' ground states well~\cite{Haegeman:2011uy}. \item \textbf{Thermofield-double state:} Consider a quantum system governed by a Hamiltonian $H$ with eigenvalues $E_n$ and eigenstates $| n \rangle$.
-Denote by $Z_{\beta}$ the partition function at an inverse temperature $\beta$.
-Two copies of the system can jointly be in the thermofield-double state
+The SYK model admits simplifications if we take $N\rightarrow\infty$ and $q\rightarrow\infty$ with the ratio $\lambda_{\text{SYK}}=2q^2/N$ fixed.
+This limit is often referred to as double scaled SYK (DSSYK). \item \textbf{Tensor networks:} A graphical representation of quantum states~\cite{Cirac:2020obd} built from multilinear maps called \emph{tensors}.
+A tensor's inputs and outputs, labeled by indices, represent degrees of freedom.
+Tensor networks are evaluated by \emph{contracting} tensors by summing over indices.
+Tensor networks assist variational studies of ground states, and can be used to bound entanglement entropies in a simple, graphical manner.
+One example, the \emph{multiscale entanglement renormalization ansatz} (MERA)~\cite{Vidal:2007hda}, efficiently approximates ground states of scale-invariant systems.
+A continuous version (cMERA) approximates ground states of free CFTs~\cite{Haegeman:2011uy}. \item \textbf{Thermofield-double state:} Consider a quantum system with Hamiltonian $H$, and energy eigenstates $| n \rangle$ with energies $E_n$.
+The thermofield-double state